 Do you want a legit work from home or telecommute job?
 Maybe you don’t even know where to start looking.

-There are plenty of places to find work from home jobs.
+There are plenty of places to find jobs you can do from home.
 At the same time, screening online job boards for scams can be difficult and time-consuming.
 This is where FlexJobs enters the picture.

 FlexJobs lists verified job openings for over 50 career categories.
 Opportunities range from 100% remote jobs to working part-time at a local business.